rgroh1996/Wake_Vision_Challenge_Data_Centric_Track/README.md

 Run the following command inside the directory in which you cloned this repository.

 ```
-sudo docker run -it --rm -v $PWD:/tmp -w /tmp wake_vision_challenge/tensorflow python data_centric_track.py
+sudo docker run --gpus all -it --rm -v $PWD:/tmp -w /tmp andregara/wake_vision_challenge:cpu python data_centric_track.py
 ```

 It trains the [mcunet-vww2 model](https://github.com/mit-han-lab/mcunet) on the original dataset to get you started.

-Then you can modify the dataset to enhance the model's test accuracy, such as by correcting incorrect labels or augmenting the data.
+Then you can modify the dataset to enhance the model's test accuracy, such as by correcting labels or augmenting the data.
 Just don't change the model architecture.

 The first execution will require a lot of hours since it has to download the whole dataset on your machine (365 GB).